It was a silky, milky

 I had to throw on jeans,

-A T and a black jacket,
+A t-shirt and black jacket,

 Grab my backpack,